Tour of Idaho FAQ

 make it out to be a race.
 Lots of unwanted attention.
 No, no, no. I

-We are equally proud of everyone who finishes, whether it be in 32 hours or 10 days.
+We are equally proud of everyone who finishes.
 We think that everyone else should be too.
 It's all about having the time of your life.
 If you want to race there is nothing wrong with that, just get a number and go to Baja, V2R, etc. Plenty of room, no waiting, lots of very fast people.